cosmos/cosmos/GOVERNANCE_DOC.md

 If a delegator does not vote, it will inherit its validator vote.

 - If the delegator votes before its validator, it will not inherit from the validator's vote.
 - If the delegator votes after its validaotor, it will override its validator vote with its own vote.
 If the proposal is a `Urgent` proposal, it is possible that the vote will close before delegators have a chance to react and override their validator's vote.
 This is not a problem, as `Urgent` proposals require more than 2/3rd of the total voting power to pass before the end of the voting period.
 If more than 2/3rd of validators collude, they can censor the votes of delegators anyway.
-This is an inherent limit of byzantine fault tolerant systems.

 ### Validator’s punishment for non-voting